Owl (Marvel Comics): Fictional character biography

 The Sinister Six (consisting of Boomerang, Overdrive, Shocker, Speed Demon, and Beetle) assaulted Owl's base.
 Overdrive and Speed Demon were captured by Owl and interrogated.
-Beetle tried to blackmail the Owl into releasing them while covertly dialing for backup.
-Unimpressed, the Owl got ready to execute her when reinforcements arrived in the form of Tombstone (who was revealed to be Beetle's father).
+Beetle tried to blackmail Owl into releasing them while covertly dialing for backup.
+Unimpressed, Owl got ready to execute her when Tombstone arrives.

-After a series of failures Boomerang teams up with the Owl and forms the Sinister Sixteen in order to retrieve the picture of Doctor Doom that the former had stolen a few days before, and that was now in the hands of the Chameleon.
-The line-up consisted of the dregs of the underworld that Boomerang used as cannon fodder so that he could retrieve the painting.
+After a series of failures, Boomerang teams up with Owl and forms the Sinister Sixteen to retrieve the picture of Doctor Doom that the former had stolen a few days before, and that was now in the hands of the Chameleon.
+The line-up consisted of the dregs of the underworld, who Boomerang used as cannon fodder to retrieve the painting.